Hobsonville: Settlement and pottery works

 Hobsonville was named after the first Governor of New Zealand, William Hobson.
-After landing by sea at the site, Hobson thought it suitable as the seat of Government for New Zealand but later rejected this on the advice of the Surveyor-General of New Zealand, Felton Matthew.
+After landing by sea at the site in June 1840, Hobson thought it suitable as the seat of Government for New Zealand but later rejected this on the advice of the Surveyor-General of New Zealand, Felton Mathew.
 Hobsonville was acquired by The Crown in 1853 as part of the Waipareira block.
 An 1854 hydrographical chart refers to it as being fern land.
 In 1886 Hobsonville had a post office open.
-By 1909 it had become a town district within the Waitemata County, but by 1913 it had been dissolved.
+In 1908 it was large enough to become a town district within Waitemata County (Note: New Lynn was the only other settlement in western Waitemata County large enough to become a town district at the time) and in the following year it became a town district, but by 1913 it had been dissolved.

 The first European settler of the area, Rice Owen Clark, bought land in 1854.
 As the ground was too moist for farming due to the poor permeability of the soil, Clark developed tiles from the clay to drain his property to enable farming.
 Other settlers paid Clark to make tiles for their properties and Clark moved from agriculture to pottery as this was more lucrative, later establishing a large pottery work at Limeburner's Bay.
 In 1867 there were two pottery works in Hobsonville.
 Steam power was first used at the Carder brothers' Waitemata Pottery at Scott Point.
 Under Clark's son, Rice Owen Clark II, the pottery works would expand and become the largest in the southern hemisphere through foreshore reclamation and introduction of steam power.
 Attempts to expand the market for ceramics resulted in the construction of Clark House, which was constructed with hollow ceramic blocks.
 Several other buildings were built with this method—mostly in Hobsonville—but it never became widely adopted and was eventually abandoned.
-(Note: The known buildings to use the method are the Warkworth Town Hall, Rodney County Council offices (demolished), the engineers/3 bedroom house, Clark Cottage, and an unknown worker's building at Sinton Road, now demolished.)
+(Note: The known buildings to use the method are the Warkworth Town Hall, Rodney County Council offices (demolished), the engineers/3 bedroom house, Clark Cottage, an unknown worker's building at Sinton Road (demolished), two outbuildings at Clarks Lane (demolished), Wood's Place (demolished), a butcher shop on Clark Road (demolished) a residential property in Whenuapai and a commercial property in Morningside.)
 Another attempt resulted in one of the earliest buildings to use concrete in the Auckland region: a duplex constructed from lime concrete that used pottery and clinker as an aggregate.
-(Note: This building's construction precedes the development of Portland cement concrete.)
+(Note: The construction of the building precedes the development of Portland cement concrete.)
 The church cemetery also contains graves constructed with ceramics.